Table of Contents

 - those who already had an online store through another CMS (Prestashop, WordPress, Wix, WooCommerce, etc.) and are migrating to Shopify.

-Better meet the needs of the business and customers
+Better meet business and customer needs

 Furthermore, Shopify offers subscriptions that can suit all budgets: